gitter-lab/SINGE/README.md

 [Network inference with Granger causality ensembles on single-cell transcriptomic data](https://doi.org/10.1101/534834).
 *bioRxiv* 2019. doi:10.1101/534834

-## Dependency
+## Dependencies
 The dependencies vary based on how SINGE is run.
 Setup instructions for each mode are described below.

 ## Modes of execution
 The full SINGE pipeline runs multiple Generalized Lasso Granger (GLG) tests to infer different directed networks for different hyperparameters and subsamples of the data.
-These directed networks are then aggregated into a final predicted network For small or medium datasets and relatively few hyperparameter combinations, SINGE can be run in a "standalone" mode where all the GLG tests and the aggregation step are run serially.
+These directed networks are then aggregated into a final predicted network.
+For small or medium datasets and relatively few hyperparameter combinations, SINGE can be run in a "standalone" mode where all the GLG tests and the aggregation step are run serially.
 However, for larger datasets or hyperparameter combinations, the GLG tests can be run in parallel on a single machine or multiple machines.
 After all GLG tests terminate, the results can be aggregated separately.